 I have been using Taig equipment in

-my own shop for over twelve years and I am an enthusiastic fan of the
+my own shop for over fourteen years and I am an enthusiastic fan of the

 Lathe and Milling Machines (both the manual and CNC versions), their

 economy, capability and over all style.
 The Taig Micro Lathe and Taig

 Micro Mill are especially good if you are a novice to metalworking, and

 seek to learn the basics without a large investment of money and space.